ibm-ecosystem-engineering/Watson-Speech/tts-library-embed-openshift/readme.md

 ## Verifying the chart

-See the instruction (from NOTES.txt within chart) after the helm installation completes for chart verification.
-The instruction can also be viewed by running:
+See the instruction (from NOTES.txt within chart) after the Helm installation completes for chart verification.
+The instruction can also be viewed by running the following command.

 ```sh
 helm status tts-release